 Learning new coping skills is the way to go in my opinion.

 The pain specialists' number one choice was surgery.
 With a price tag of $40,000, I was not ready for that.
 His second recommendation was the gammaCore device.
-The links are at the bottom of the page.
+The links are on the images.

 The gammaCore costs around $500 (AUD) and they do provide a money back guarantee.